Aikon-platform/aiiinotate/docs/specifications/iiif.md

     </tr>
 </table>

+### Terminology

+- embedded: a resource that is included in the same document as a parent resource, called the embedder
+- referenced: a resource that is not (entierly) present in another resource, and for which it is necessary to fetch the referenced resource's id to retrieve information

+### Differences between 2.0 and 3.0:

+- 2.0 is mostly aimed at image documents (books), 3.0 also allows for audio-video documents
+- ressources `AnnotationCollection` and `AnnotationPage` exist only in 3.0, and `Sequence` and `AnnotationList` exist only in 2.x.
+- (image) annotations in the 2.0 specification follow the Open Annotations standard, while 3.0 follows the W3C Web Annotations standard, derived from the former.
+- 3.0 is more modular and allows for more embedded ressources.
+- some vocabularies and attributes are embedded (`@id` attribute in 2.0 become `id` in 3.0, `oa:Annotation` value in `2.0` becomes `Annotation` in 3.0, `sc:painting` value in 2.0 becomes `painting` in 3.0)

 ---

 ## Presentation API 3.0

 > NOTE: only some general informations on the manifest's structure and the way images are embedded in the manifest is included.

-### Terminology

-- embedded: a resource that is included in the same document as a parent resource, called the embedder
-- referenced: a resource that is not (entierly) present in another resource, and for which it is necessary to fetch the referenced resource's id to retrieve information

 ### Ressource types